Business growth strategies: 5 types, examples, and how to choose

-Chestnut brushed it off, replying, “We don’t need no stinkin’ strategy—we’ve got this!”
+Chestnut brushed it off, replying, "We don't need no stinkin' strategy - we've got this!"
 The employees of Mailchimp were not impressed with this cavalier approach.
-Chestnut reflected on this reaction after the meeting and realized the company actually needed a business growth strategy—some type of plan or goal.
+Chestnut reflected on this reaction after the meeting and realized the company actually needed a business growth strategy - some type of plan or goal.
 And the rest is history.
+Today, the company has an estimated annual revenue of more than $700 million.

 What is a growth strategy?